 Cher, to whom Allman was briefly married in the 1970s, reacted on Twitter Saturday afternoon.

 “I’ve tried … words are impossible,” she wrote.

-Beatles drummer Ringo Starr tweeted: “Rest in peace Greg Allman peace and love to all the family”
+Beatles drummer Ringo Starr tweeted: “Rest in peace Gregg Allman peace and love to all the family”

 Allman — along with older brother Duane and a handful of other musicians including guitarist Dickey Betts and drummer Butch Trucks, who died in January also at the age of 69 — helped form the eponymous Southern band whose blend of rock, blues, country and jazz made them one of the biggest and most influential touring acts of the 1970s.

 Gregg Allman played the Hammond organ, sang lead vocals and wrote some of the band’s signature songs, including “Midnight Rider” and “Wasted Words,” the ballad “Melissa,” and the blues epic “Whipping Post.”
 He and Betts took over leadership of the band after Duane was killed in a motorcycle accident in 1971 and before the band broke up for the first time in the late ’70s.

 Allman continued recording and touring, both with reunited versions of the Allmans Brothers Band and with his own bands, for some 40 years.
 The Allman Brothers — inducted into the Rock and Roll Hall of Fame in 1995 — won new legions of fans in recent years with the reorganized group’s epic live shows, especially their unprecedented string of 238 sold-out concerts at New York’s Beacon Theater.

 “My love of playing is still the same as when I was 24.
 In fact, I appreciate it all more and understand it much better,” Allman told the Wall Street Journal in 2015.
 “I’m grateful for every gold record, good review and award I’ve ever received, but I’m just so into what I’m doing and that’s where my focus is.”